neruthes/coolaltindex/README.md

 # CoolAltIndex

-This is a Nodejs indexer for Nginx and syscgijs.
+This is a Nodejs indexer for Nginx and [syscgijs](https://github.com/neruthes/syscgijs).

+Alternatively, it may work with [nodecgid](https://github.com/neruthes/nodecgid).

 ## Copyright